Salvation Army Transition and Recovery Center

 Salvation Army Transition and Recovery Center - Santa Barbara, CA

-Salvation Army Transition And Recovery Center is a detox and addiction treatment facility located at 423 Chapala Street in the 93101 zip code of Santa Barbara, CA. As a detox center, it offers benzodiazepines detox, opioid detox and meth detox.
-The treatment program at Salvation Army Transition And Recovery Center includes short term inpatient treatment, residential treatment and inpatient detoxification.
-Salvation Army Transition And Recovery Center offers treatment to people with trauma, adult men and seniors.
+Salvation Army Transition And Recovery Center is a detox and addiction treatment facility located at 423 Chapala Street in the 93101 zip code of Santa Barbara, CA. As a detox center, it offers alcohol detox, cocaine detox and opioid detox.
+The treatment program at Salvation Army Transition And Recovery Center includes long term inpatient treatment, short term inpatient treatment and residential treatment.
+Salvation Army Transition And Recovery Center offers treatment to people with HIV/AIDS, people with dual diagnosis treatment and people with trauma.
 It accepts men into their treatment and detox program.

 Address: 423 Chapala Street, Santa Barbara, CA 93101